 Understanding PhV today – a training course for those working on drug safety monitoring in the EU, USA and Japan

 This course aims to provide basic training for those concerned with pharmacovigilance.
 New entrants as well as experienced operators in drug safety monitoring will benefit from the mixture of scientific knowledge and practical guidance.
-In addition, detailed information will be provided on regulatory developments, pharmaceutical physicians and drug safety officers.
-It will also be of direct benefit to all those who are involved and interested in the daily practice of pharmacovigilance.
+The course will cover regulatory requirements and obligations and will include practical workshop sessions.

 Key topics to be addressed at this pharmacovigilance conference